Solving SMTP Problems with Nodemailer to Deliver Emails

 Command/Function Description

-createTransport Initializes a transporter object with SMTP server configuration.
+createTransport Sets up a transporter object's SMTP server setup during initialization.

 Email Configuration Example